What does it mean to clock in?

 For example, if an employee’s shift starts at 9:00 a.m., they clock in when they arrive and begin work.
 Modern systems may require a PIN code, GPS verification, or even a quick photo to ensure the correct employee is clocking in.

-For small businesses, proper clock-in procedures are critical for maintaining payroll accuracy, managing labor costs, and creating a fair, transparent system for employees.
-With Homebase, clock-ins are digital, secure, and seamlessly integrated with scheduling and payroll.
+For small businesses, proper clock in procedures are critical for maintaining payroll accuracy, managing labor costs, and creating a fair, transparent system for employees.

 Why clocking in matters

-Clocking in may seem simple, but it plays a critical role in running a business smoothly.
+Clocking in may seem simple, but doing it correctly plays a critical role in running a business smoothly.
 It helps:

 - Ensure accurate payroll by recording the exact hours an employee worked